McKinzie (horse): 2018: three-year-old season

 McKinzie began his three-year-old season on January 6, 2018, in the GIII Sham Stakes at Santa Anita.
-Sent off as the heavy favorite, McKinzie hit the wire three and one half lengths clear of All Out Blitz, with My Boy Jack finishing third.
+Sent off as the heavy favorite, he hit the wire three and one half lengths clear of All Out Blitz, with My Boy Jack finishing third.
 McKinzie's next start came in the GII San Felipe on March 10, in a widely anticipated showdown with the highly regarded 2017 Eclipse Award finalist Bolt d'Oro.
-After a lengthy stretch battle, McKinzie crossed the finish line with his head in front, third-place finisher Kanthaka over six lengths behind the two favorites.
-Due to bumping that occurred on the turn and in deep stretch, the stewards had a lengthy inquiry period which included reviewing an objection from Bolt d'Oro's jockey Javier Castellano and resulted in McKinzie being disqualified to second place behind Bolt d'Oro.
-It would be the final victory of Bolt d'Oro's career.
-Trainer Bob Baffert was upset with the steward's ruling, stating “That's some bullshit.
+After a lengthy stretch battle, McKinzie crossed the finish line with his head in front, with third-place finisher Kanthaka over six lengths behind the two favorites.
+Due to bumping that occurred on the turn and in deep stretch, a lengthy inquiry ensured that included the stewards reviewing an objection from Bolt d'Oro's jockey Javier Castellano, with the result that McKinzie was disqualified to second place behind Bolt d'Oro.
+It was the final victory of his career.
+Baffert was upset with the steward's ruling, stating, “That's some bullshit.
 Javier had a better story, I guess.
 I'm shocked, after the way he hit us at the top of the stretch.
 I don't know what they're looking at, but apparently he talked them into it.
 That's why they should never talk to the jockeys, just watch it themselves.”
-Following the San Felipe, it was assumed that McKinzie would contest one final prep for the Kentucky Derby, likely in either the Santa Anita Derby, the Arkansas Derby at Oaklawn Park, or Blue Grass Stakes at Keeneland.
-The Santa Anita Derby was considered most likely, which would have meant a rematch with Bolt d'Oro, but in early April, Bob Baffert announced that McKinzie was off the Derby trail with a hock issue."The x-rays were all clean.
+Following the San Felipe, it was assumed that McKinzie would contest one final prep for the Kentucky Derby, likely either the Santa Anita Derby, the Arkansas Derby at Oaklawn Park, or the Blue Grass Stakes at Keeneland.
+The Santa Anita Derby was considered most likely, which would have meant a rematch with Bolt d'Oro, but in early April, Baffert announced that McKinzie was off the Derby trail with a hock issue."The x-rays were all clean.
 He did something in his hock.
 I think he jammed it.
 He was just a little off one morning when we were going to the track.
 There was no swelling or anything.
 He was fine the next day, but the nuke scan showed a little something in the hock.
 We’re just being cautious.
 With the Derby–every day he doesn’t go to the track, it’s not in his favor.
 Whatever is going on, we’re just going to let it heal on its own."
 With McKinzie injured, Baffert opted to run eventual Triple Crown winner Justify in the Santa Anita Derby instead of the Arkansas Derby.